TeleAmb-upla/nieves_auto/README.md

 - Some environment variables were renamed.
 Please see latest documentation for current names.
 - Some console arguments were renamed.
 Please see latest documentation for current names.
 - Users can now specify log file and path.
+- the command line argument --export-to has been replaced with --export-to-gee and --export-to-gdrive explicit options.

 ### Version 3.0.0